-Justine can only describe the time after Olivia’s death as being driven by an unrelenting grief to find hope and joy.
-A time that is usually cherished with summer and Christmas festivities approaching, became a time to dig deep and mask happiness as every living breath became focussed on building Olivia’s legacy to find a reason for their indescribable loss.
+I can only describe the time after Olivia’s death as being driven by an unrelenting grief to find hope and joy.
+A time that is usually cherished with summer and Christmas festivities approaching, became a time to dig deep and mask happiness as every living breath became focussed on building Olivia’s legacy to find a reason for our indescribable loss.

-Olivia’s life had meaning and the Perkins were determined to bring hope to others through their loss.
-Within 6 weeks of Olivia’s death, they had created Touched by Olivia – a charity in Olivia’s memory.
+Olivia’s life had meaning and as a family we were determined to bring hope to others through our loss.
+Within 6 weeks of Olivia’s death, we created Touched by Olivia – a charity in Olivia’s memory.
 Thanks to her little life, the charity has spread its wings across thousands of people and has changed the lives of families around Australia.

-It has done this by connecting with families through play with the creation of its Livvi’s Place National Network of Inclusive Playspaces.
-It also continued its association with the Sydney Children’s Hospital, Randwick, in investing in medical support to help other children living with similarly rare, medical conditions.
-It is very proud to say that equipment purchased for the Hospital and clinical trial and research conducted have leveraged the Hospital as a Centre of Excellence in the area of Vascular Malformations, the family of diseases that took Olivia’s life.
+We did this by connecting with families through play with the creation of its Livvi’s Place National Network of Inclusive Playspaces.
+We also continued our connection with the Sydney Children’s Hospital, Randwick, by investing in medical support to help other children living with similarly rare, medical conditions.
+We are very proud to say that equipment purchased for the Hospital and clinical trial and research conducted have leveraged the Hospital as a Centre of Excellence in the area of Vascular Malformations, the family of diseases that took Olivia’s life.

 In the play arena, Touched by Olivia’s work has really taken flight.
 The Livvi’s Places that have opened around Australia have shone a light on the importance of play, as not only a fundamental building block in a child’s development, but as a medium by which people of all ages can connect.
 With social connection so important to a person’s well being, these spaces are happy places where difference is not a factor.
 Everyone can play!